sethfowler/pygmalion/README.md

   systems.

 * `pygd` is the indexing daemon.
-It needs to be running for the other tools to work; you can run it by executing `pygmalion start` at the root of the project you want to index.
+It needs to be running for the other tools to work; you can run it by executing `pygmalion start-server` at the root of the project you want to index.
 It will automatically index files that are touched in the current directory, so you just need to save for Pygmalion to see your changes. `pygd` invokes `pygindex-clang` to do the actual indexing.
 In the long term,